slamander/website/content/talk/samc_sotm/index.md

 ---
-title: Species redistribution and connectivity (Intro)
+title: "Species redistribution and connectivity (Intro)"
-summary: Associated with the Species On The Move (SOTM) meeting
+summary: "Associated with the Species On The Move (SOTM) meeting"
 authors:
 - RJ Fletcher
 - Andrew Marx